dullroar/swingor/README.md

 * **AppConfiguration:DirectoriesToProcess:TargetURL** - optional string containing the target
   URL the files will be served from, e.g., `"TargetURL" : "https://foo.com"`.

-## TODO

-* Move Prepends and Postpends to be processor-specific configuration settings.

 ## Known Bugs